Table of Contents Show

 While RV black holding tanks are utterly different from a residential septic system, septic-safe toilet paper will generally be safe for RV use.

 You’ll want to verify with the packaging that it’s genuinely septic safe, but also test to make sure it is.

 We’ll share how you can test your toilet paper a little later in this article.

 Alternatives to RV Toilet Paper: What to Look For

 Look for the “septic safe” stamp of approval on the packaging.
-You might be surprised how many toilet papers these days are septic safe!
+You might be surprised how many toilet tissue these days are septic tank safe!

 How to Use Regular Toilet Paper in an RV

 If you want to use regular toilet paper, you can there’s a test to see if your current brand will work—many RVers use the “dissolve test” before flushing any new toilet paper.